Countdown Numbers Game Solver

 Overview

 The program reads the list of numbers and the target.
-It finds and displays in human-friendly fashion all distinct ways of calculating the closest result.
+It aims to find and display in human-friendly fashion all distinct ways of calculating the closest result.

 It is one of many similar programs to be found online today.
 It started as a 1988 Christmas break project written in C, running under Xenix on a 12 MHz Intel 80286 processor.
 It was a challenge then to write code that would, within the time limit, find any exact solution if there was one.
 Version 1 did this but it took some minutes to conclude without a result when there was no exact solution.
 Now migrated to Linux, the same core solver runs much more quickly on a modern processor.
-Updates have improved the output’s completeness and, from a much more interesting angle, improved its human-friendliness.
+Updates have improved the output’s completeness and, from a much more interesting angle, improved its human-friendliness through observation of how contestants solve Numbers Round problems and explain their solutions.

-The program’s essential steps and solution categorizations, covered later in more detail, are embodied in a search procedure and a display procedure.
+The program’s essential steps and its categorization of solutions (covered later in more detail) are embodied in a search procedure and a display procedure.
 They are:

 The baseline C code reads the problem to solve from its command line and prints the solutions.
-There is also a text-graphic user interface version (not provided) incorporating the baseline code which can additionally provide suggested solutions for the Letters Round.
+There is also a version (not yet provided) which adds a text-graphic user interface to the baseline code and has extra code with a dictionary to also provide suggested solutions for the Letters Round.

 Brute Force Search

-The program will find single number solutions from the list without arithmetic.
+The program finds single number solutions from the list without arithmetic.
 This accommodates a target of 100 when 100 is present in the list.
 It has happened.

-Whenever an operation produces an interesting result – one close enough to the target – a display procedure gets called which checks the calculation.
+Whenever an operation produces an interesting result – one close enough to the target – a display procedure gets called.
+It checks the calculation and processes it.
 If it is a good candidate solution it gets stored.
 By default “interesting” starts at 10 away from the target.
 This distance reduces whenever a better result is found.
 Less interesting candidate solutions found thus far get discarded.

 This search covers all possible calculations and will always find every solution.
 With six numbers and four arithmetic operators, the search procedure could in principle check up to 3,516,060 calculated results (in addition to the six checks on the numbers in the list).